StockNews.com Initiates Coverage on UTStarcom (NASDAQ:UTSI)

-StockNews.com assumed coverage on shares of UTStarcom (NASDAQ:UTSI – Free Report) in a research report sent to investors on Thursday morning.
+StockNews.com started coverage on shares of UTStarcom (NASDAQ:UTSI – Free Report) in a report issued on Friday.
 The firm issued a sell rating on the Wireless communications provider’s stock.

 UTStarcom Stock Performance